Congratulations - you have completed Interactive Golf Quiz.

 B

-The player incurs a two stroke penalty and must replace the post
+The player incurs a one stroke penalty

 C

-The player incurs a two stroke penalty and is not required to replace the post
+The player incurs a two stroke penalty

 Question 4